 Medicare, Medicaid and State Children’s Health Insurance Program Extension Act of 2007 created so many headaches people starting fighting back.
 In Haro v.
 Sebelius, an Arizona case in U.S. District Court, Medicare beneficiaries (and, interestingly, a personal injury lawyer in his own capacity) challenged – as a class – two things: (1) Can Medicare/Medicaid (hereinafter “Medicare because I’m sick of the slash) “require prepayment of a reimbursement claim before the correct amount is administratively determined where the beneficiary either appeals or seeks a waiver of the MSP reimbursement claim?, and (2) Are personal injury lawyers financially responsible for reimbursement if they do not hold or immediately turn over to Medicare their clients’ personal injury settlement awards.

 Personal injury lawyers are completely in a pickle on these liens.
 Our clients want their money; we want to get them the money they are entitled to get.
-The question is whether personal injury attorneys are precluded from giving the clients their settlement money until after Medicare’s claim has been satisfied, and, let’s be honest, whether Medicare can recover the reimbursement claim directly from the attorney if the client fails to pay the reimbursement claim after the settlement money has been turned over to the client.
+The question is whether personal injury attorneys are precluded from giving the clients their settlement money until after Medicare’s claim has been satisfied, and, let’s be honest, whether Medicare can recover the reimbursement claim directly from the attorney if the client cannot pay the reimbursement claim after the settlement money has been turned over to the client.

 Anyway, the court in Haro v.
-Sebelius injects some common sense into the conventional wisdom, finding that there is no statutory authority, express or implied, to support a direct action against attorneys, except to the extent they are end-point recipients of settlement proceeds.
+Sebelius injects some common sense into the conventional wisdom, finding that there is no statutory authority, express or implied, to support direct action against attorneys, except to the extent they are end-point recipients of settlement proceeds.
 The court acknowledged the obvious: Medicare is putting personal injury lawyers in a quandary with their clients that is not supported by the statute.
 So, essentially, Medicare cannot hold plaintiffs’ personal injury attorneys responsible for liens and cannot require them to either turn the settlement awards over to Medicare or hold the settlement sums in trust.